 I’ve decided to frame this article around a Utility Patent Application.
 This is mainly due to the fact that utility patent applications are by far the most common way to protect an invention.
 Remember, utility patents protect the functionality, as opposed to the design aspects of the invention (that’s what Design Patent Applications are for).

 I’ve developed a 7-Step Patent Process™ that I’d like to introduce for the first time in this blog article.
-It will help set the stage for you, as you learn about the patent process and what’s involved.
-As with many processes, they can be more complicated than you originally think they will be – so let’s just get it all out on the table then eh?
+It will help set the stage for you as you learn how to write a patent application.
+The fundamentals of the general patent process, what’s involved in said process, and how to eventually file a patent application will also be covered.
+As with many processes, they can be more complicated than you originally think they will be – so let’s just get it all out on the table then, eh?

 With our inventors, we lay out a plan with them, so they can see the forest through the trees.
 This is vital for you to understand as well.
 It’s not as easy as “filing my patent” and receiving protection.